altexdim/sourcemod-plugin-gungame/README.txt

 TODO
 ----
+    * Bug report:
+        I dont level down at all, when i kill my self with a nade.
     * Bug:
         When i kill a teammate, kill a enemy and then another enemy with the knife i triple level.
 But not always.
 Yet I couldn't figure it out why.